GuilhermeStracini/POC-dotnet-ExtractPdfContent/README.md

-# POC .NET - Extract PDF content
+# PoC .NET - Extract PDF content

 🔬 Proof of Concept of extracting content from PDF files using multiple PDF libraries.